 Classroom and hands-on training will cover topics including:

-You may also want to consider our Medical Administrative Secretary AAS degree to advance your medical career.
+You may also want to consider our Healthcare Administrative Specialist AAS degree to advance your medical career.
 Graduates who complete our AAS programs have an in-depth understanding of all aspects of a medical office and are qualified candidates for office manager positions.

 With your medical coding education, you will be prepared to perform medical coding duties in a variety of healthcare settings including hospitals, clinics, insurance companies, government agencies, public health, home health agencies, long-term care facilities and dental offices.